You can find additional Loch Lomond Information HERE

 Milarrochy Cottage B&B, Milarrochy Bay, Balmaha, G63 0AL.
 Tel: not available till Sept 2012.

-Some 6 miles up the road is Rowardennan, on the Lomond shore and among the trees.
+Some 6 miles up the road is Rowardennan on the west highland way , on the Lomond shore and among the trees.
 Rowardennan boasts a lovely beach.

 The small steamer pier here is still used by pleasure boats taking visitors on Loch Lomond and round some of the islands.